 Looking for thoughtful ways to celebrate someone special in your life?
 Especially if you’ve got friends or family who’ve expressed the urge to declutter, it might be time to consider an experiential rather than material gift.
 Kawarthas Northumberland has an array of unique destinations that aren’t far from urban centres yet feel like country retreats.
 Whether you’re looking for artistic, sporty, or food-focused options, here are some suggestions for experiential gifts to spoil your loved ones with in 2019.

-The heart of all things Canadian, multi-cultural, and artisanal, the Canadian Canoe Museum is home to the biggest collection of canoes and kayaks in the world, some of them several hundred years old.
+The heart of all things Canadian, multi-cultural, and artisanal, the Canadian Canoe Museum (closed September 5, 2022-summer 2023 while the facility is relocated) is home to the biggest collection of canoes and kayaks in the world, some of them several hundred years old.
 The museum has also grown to become a hub of artisans.
 These talented craftspeople not only volunteer their skills to help curate the museum’s remarkable collections, but also offer unique, once-in-a-lifetime workshops.
 In these workshops, anyone can learn traditional skills, from paddle-carving to beading, from leatherwork to the art of pyrography.
 (What’s “pyrography”?
 Think painting but instead of a paintbrush and paint you use tools that precisely burn the surface of the wood.)
 These workshops are popular and book up early, so plan your trip in advance and book now.
 There are more workshop ideas at the links here.
 Be sure to check out the experiences along the Kawartha Lakes Arts & Heritage Trail, especially the unique workshops at the Gamiing Nature Centre, including traditional greenwood carving.

 This area has several resorts and inns that offer winter packages.
 In the colder months guests can enjoy great winter trails (via snowshoe or cross-country ski) followed by luxuries like a wood burning fireplace and whirlpool bath in their cozy cottages.
 In the summer and fall seasons resorts offer dockside relaxation and a range of outdoor activities like boating, some of Ontario’s best multi-species fishing, and paddling.
 Elmhirst’s Resort, for example, is a family-owned and operated resort on the shores of Rice Lake.
 Elmhirst’s is committed to local food, so their Hearthside Dining Room serves seasonal fare raised on the property, including their own delectable Black Angus beef.
 The well-stocked wine cellar complements it perfectly.
 If you’re looking to book a unique gift, check out Elmhirst’s specialty packages.
 For instance, the spring Wine, Women and Canvas event combines painting workshops, wine tasting, and spa treatments into a weekend of deep relaxation.